Dispersion forces between weakly disordered Van der Waals crystals: Induced dispersion forces in bilayer systems

-To demonstrate that our RPA theory captures much of the physics contained within the Lifshitz theory, we now evaluate Eq.~(\ref{eq:pressure}) in the limit of large interlayer separation.
-Specifically, we will find the leading-order contribution to the interlayer force in the small parameter $1/(k_{\rm F} d)$, where $k_{\rm F}=\sqrt{k_{\rm F}^e k_{\rm F}^h}$ is the Fermi wave vector of the electron- and hole-Fermi-seas which are present in each layer after optical excitation and thermalization.
-The presence of $e^{-2 q d}$ in the numerator of Eq.~(\ref{eq:pressure}) restricts the important range of $q$ in the integral to $q \lesssim 1/d$, which bears the physical interpretation that 2D in-plane charge perturbation waves at wavelengths which are short compared to the interlayer distance appear averaged out on the adjacent plate and thus will not contribute to forces.
+To demonstrate how the RPA theory obtains the known $d^{-5/2}$ scaling for the energy \cite{Tan1983,Sernelius1998,Bostrom2000,Dobson2001,Drummond2007}, Eq.~(\ref{eq:pressure}) is now evaluated in the limit of large interlayer separation.
+Specifically, we will find the leading-order contribution to the interlayer force in the small parameter $1/(k_{\rm F} d)$, where $k_{\rm F}=\sqrt{k_{\rm F}^e k_{\rm F}^h}$ is the Fermi wave vector of the electron and hole Fermi seas which are present in each layer after excitation and thermalization.
+The presence of $e^{-2 q d}$ in the numerator of Eq.~(\ref{eq:pressure}) restricts the relevant range of $q$ in the integral to $q \lesssim 1/d$, which bears the physical interpretation that 2D in-plane charge perturbation waves at wavelengths which are short compared to the interlayer distance appear averaged out on the adjacent plate and thus will not contribute to forces.
 Long wavelengths, however, will not appear as averaged out and will therefore contribute to interlayer forces.
-In the limit $k_{\rm F} d\gg1$, the dominant contribution to interlayer forces will then come from long in-plane wavelengths and this thus restricts the relevant part of phase space to small values of q.
-In this region of phase-space we are permitted to approximate $\chi_0^{\alpha}$ by its {\it dynamic} long-wavelength limit ({\it i.e.} $\omega>q$, $q \rightarrow 0$) which gives the leading-order contribution to the force.
-In the dynamic long-wavelength limit the non-interacting density-density-response function of band $\alpha$ is given by
+In the limit $k_{\rm F} d\gg1$, the dominant contribution to interlayer forces will then come from long in-plane wavelengths and this thus restricts the relevant part of phase space to small values of $q$.
+In this region of phase space we are permitted to approximate $\chi_0^{\alpha}$ by its {\it dynamic} long-wavelength limit (i.e., $\omega>q$, $q \rightarrow 0$) which gives the leading-order contribution to the force.
+In the {\it dynamic} long-wavelength limit the noninteracting density-density response function of band $\alpha$ is given by

 where $\rho_{\alpha}$ is the two-dimensional density of charged quasiparticles in band $\alpha$.
-It is then straightforward to evaluate Eq.~(\ref{eq:pressure}) analytically to obtain the leading-order in $1/(k_{\rm F} d)$
+It is then straightforward to evaluate Eq.~(\ref{eq:pressure}) analytically to obtain the leading order in $1/(k_{\rm F} d)$:

+which corresponds to the $d^{-5/2}$ scaling for the energy.
+Here, $\xi_1 \approx 0.315$, $\rho$ is the total two-dimensional quasiparticle density in each layer, and we have taken $m_h=m_e=m$, and $\kappa=1$ for simplicity.
+Interestingly, in the case of infinitely many parallel plates (superlattice), the scaling of force per layer is identical to \cref{eq:analyticBilayer} up to redefinition of $\xi_1$ \cite{Mannebach_NanoLetters}.
+By randomly choosing two adjacent plates and identifying the gap between them as the gap between two semi-infinite thick slabs separated by a distance $d$, one can connect this result to Lifshitz' theory for thick, semi-infinite slabs.
+Introducing the three-dimensional density $\rho_{3D} = \rho/d$ in Eq.~(\ref{eq:analyticBilayer}) to compare with Lifshitz' theory, we immediately see that we have reproduced the power law for the interlayer force in terms of interlayer separation and quasiparticle density (i.e., $\mathcal{F} \propto \sqrt{\rho_{3D}} d^{-3}$).